 The above strategy will go a long way in students understanding operations with decimals, but it is also important that they have a strong foundation in place value and a proficiency with efficient strategies or algorithms to be completely successful with these questions.
 As with any math skill, it is not wise to present this to students until they have the necessary prerequisite skills and knowledge.

-Multiplying Decimals Worksheets
+Multiplying and Dividing Decimals Worksheets

 Order of Operations with Decimals Worksheets